What are Microservices on AKS

 5. Can you use Service Mesh with AKS?

-What is Microservices?
+What are Microservices?

-Microservices is actually an architectural style that allows you to structure your application as a collection of services.
+Microservices is an architectural style that allows you to structure your application as a collection of services.
 Usually, each service is a small application (but not too small) that is owned by a small team.
-The application is designed to be loosely coupled, this basically means that the application should be able to be deployed independently and not bring your system down.
+The application is designed to be loosely coupled, this means that the application should be able to be deployed independently and not bring your system down.
 By using Microservices architecture coupled with DevOps practices you can do rapid, frequent, and reliable releases of complex applications.

 Microservices is not a silver bullet to your needs, in fact, it needs careful consideration before you go down the Microservices route.
-Some of the pitfalls or cons of Microservices relate to communication between services and external resources, think latency, and security.
+Some of the pitfalls or cons of Microservices relate to communication between services and external resources, such as latency, and security.
 Developers may need to write extra code to help deal with this.
 Another pitfall or con would be that the more microservices you have the more resources need to be looked after and developed.
 Debugging is another challenge.
 But do not let all the cons distract you from the positives.
 Just make sure before you start the journey to microservices that it is right for you.

 What is a Service Mesh?